LorenVS/global-capslock/README.md

 NO TESTS i wrote most of it over thE WEEKEND BUT I TESTED IT ON EACH PLATFORM ONE TO THREE TIMES

 ### WHAT PLATFORMS ARE SUPPORTED
-mAC, wINDOWS, AND lINUX.
-BUt Linux requires that you insTALL `xdotool` SO MAKE SURE TO DO THAT
+mAC, wINDOWS, AND lINUX. uSING Linux reQUIRES yOU TO INSTALL `xdotool` fOR x EnVIRONMENTS, And rEQUIRES `ydotool` FoR wAyLAnd.

 ### HOW TO INSTALL??